MPAS-Dev/compass/docs/users_guide/ocean/test_groups/drying_slope.rst

    # Options related to the vertical grid
    [vertical_grid]

+   # the type of vertical grid
+   grid_type = uniform

    # Number of vertical levels
+   bottom_depth = 10.

+   # Number of vertical levels
    vert_levels = 10

+   # Thickness of each layer in the thin film region
+   thin_film_thickness = 1.0e-3

+   # Whether to use "partial" or "full", or "None" to not alter the topography
+   partial_cell_type = None

-   # The type of vertical coordinate (e.g. z-level, z-star)
+   # The minimum fraction of a layer for partial cells
-   coord_type = sigma
+   min_pc_fraction = 0.1

    # config options for drying slope test cases
    [drying_slope]

-   # the number of grid cells in x and y
+   # the number of grid cells in x
    nx = 6

+   # Length over which wetting and drying actually occur
+   Ly_analysis = 25.

+   # Domain length
+   Ly = 30.

+   # Bottom depth at the right side of the domain
+   right_bottom_depth = 10.

+   # Bottom depth at the left side of the domain
+   left_bottom_depth = 0.

+   # Plug width as a fraction of the domain
+   plug_width_frac = 0.0

+   # Plug temperature
+   plug_temperature = 20.0

+   # Background temperature
+   background_temperature = 20.0

+   # Background salinity
+   background_salinity = 35.0

    # time step in s per km of horizontal resolution
    dt_per_km = 30

+   # Number of tasks at 1km resolution
+   ntasks_baseline = 4

+   # Minimum number of tasks
+   min_tasks = 1

    # config options for visualizing drying slope ouptut
    [drying_slope_convergence]

    resolutions = 0.25, 0.5, 1, 2

    # config options for visualizing drying slope ouptut
    [drying_slope_viz]

    # whether to generate movie
    generate_movie = False

    # frames per second for movies
    frames_per_second = 30